Program & Course Structure

 - 1 CEU credit calculated according to the US accreditation equals 2 ECTS credits, for both MA- and PhD-level courses.

 It is also possible to audit a class, i.e. students may attend a course out of interest without doing out-of-class assignments.
 This appears on the transcript but earns no credits.
 Please note that language courses cannot be taken for audit.

-In order to graduate, one-year MA students must earn 66 credits,
+In order to graduate, two-year MA students (enrolled in AY 2020/21 and after) must earn 60 credits,

 - out of which 8 are earned for a successfully defended thesis (which represents supervised individual research).

-See more about registration in Student Handbook and in the 2YMA Booklet (see the attachment).
+See more about registration in CEU's Student Handbook and in the 2YMA Booklet (below).